-U.S. judge releases Washington state Proud Boys leader arrested in Captiol riot after prosecutors withdraw several allegations
+U.S. judge releases Washington state Proud Boys leader arrested in Capitol riot after prosecutors withdraw several allegations

 The government emphasized that well before and throughout President Donald Trump’s speech at the Ellipse, Nordean led Proud Boys with a bullhorn to the Capitol grounds and positioned members — carrying sophisticated two-way radios and protective tactical gear — at an entrance that was guarded by only a handful of Capitol Police officers.

 Many of those members spearheaded the mob’s advance through police lines to the west front of the Capitol and from there into the building, prosecutors said.
-Earlier, others in the group were recorded on video that morning yelling about taking the Capitol and told by Nordean and other leaders to keep silent, prosecutors said.
+Earlier, others in the group were recorded on video that morning yelling about taking the Capitol and were told by Nordean and other leaders to keep silent, prosecutors said.